back

 - the future is disabled by leah lakshmi piepzna-samarasinha

-- really loved this book. i talked about it so much in therapy that my therapist wrote it down to read. coincidentally i was reading it during one of my many weeks where i suddenly remember "oh, right, i'm disabled, huh?" because i still spend so much time ignoring my own needs. also coincidentally read it during a period of time where i've been thinking about interdependence and indepedence and community and how those things look different in different places, with different people, how they feel different in my life depending on context. i loved the sections on how mutual aid, outside of the more recent buzz around the term, often is quiet, or small, or one-on-one, or in a small group, and can look like so many different things. i loved the parts describing beautiful moments of crip solidarity. i loved the section filled with questions about what internal crip shit you've figured out this week, what your needs are, what needs are, honoring the ways forcing yourself to have no needs and to make do can be necessary to survival, and the parts about what you have to offer, build, create, share. i'd been thinking again about the idea of creating a radical community space in my hometown. i've talked to friends from there about it. several think the city council would try to shut it down. but just imagining a free community fridge and pantry in that space, or a single openly queer space in town, gives me so much energy sometimes. maybe i'll write more about this sometime. i tend not to share certain things but, actually, maybe saying things out loud can be good - needs and hopes and wants and wishes.
+- really loved this book. i talked about it so much in therapy that my therapist wrote it down to read. coincidentally i was reading it during one of my many weeks where i suddenly remember "oh, right, i'm disabled, huh?" because i still spend so much time ignoring my own needs. also coincidentally read it during a period of time where i've been thinking about interdependence and indepedence and community and how those things look different in different places, with different people, how they feel different in my life depending on context. i loved the sections on how mutual aid, outside of the more recent buzz around the term, often is quiet, or small, or one-on-one, or in a small group, and can look like so many different things. i loved the parts describing beautiful moments of disabled solidarity. i loved the section filled with questions about what internal things you've figured out this week, what your needs are, what needs even are in the first place, acknowledging the ways that forcing yourself to have no needs and to make do can be/maybe has been necessary to survival, and the parts about what you have to offer, build, create, share. i'd been thinking again about the idea of creating a radical community space in my hometown. i've talked to friends from there about it. several think the city council would try to shut it down. but just imagining a free community fridge and pantry in that space, or a single openly queer space in town, gives me so much energy sometimes. maybe i'll write more about this sometime. i tend not to share certain things but, actually, maybe saying things out loud can be good - needs and hopes and wants and wishes.

 - the vanished birds by simon jimenez